davidpham87/emacs-data-analysis-config/README.md

 # Emacs config for data analysis

+This is a fork of emacs-live for data analysis and probably Swiss keyboard.
 Taking the excellente emacs-live base, I set my own preferences to the emacs editor and here are the configuration files.

 The modularity of emacs-live should be appreciated here.

 ## Why this repository?

 R, Python and LaTeX are not in the emacs-live packages and I used my own *.emacs* configuration to enhance it.
 This mainly serves as a way to make a quick and dirty installation of my emacs editors as I have to work on several *linux*-computers (and Windows 7).
 Feel free to fork and use as you want!

 It also includes some facilities to write markdown document (livedown).

 ## Configuration

 You need to set the *.emacs-live.el* file in your root folder and overwrite your *.emacs.d* folder with this repository.

 ## French Swiss keyboard

 I strongly advise to rebind the keys to your convenience.
 Most keybindings are standard, however, some are specific to french swiss keyboards.
 You can find them in the `packs/swiss-keyboard/` subfolder.
 I remapped the the `AltGr + key` to `M-key` and also use `C-é` and `M-é` for characater and word backward-deleting.

 ## Some Emacs hints